fastovetsilya/Img_Annotation_Helpers/README.md

 - [ ] Add approximation of polygons with ellipses for YOLOv4c

-- [ ] Add Labelme to VIA and VIA to Labelme converters for rectangles (bounding boxes)
+- [ ] Add Labelme to VIA and VIA to Labelme converters for other shapes (only polygons supported now)

 - [ ] Add YOLO (LabelImg) to VIA and VIA to YOLO converters